• Skip to Content

 • Program Learning Outcomes

-The Water Supply Technology Program is designed to serve students who are employed or interested in employment in water/wastewater occupations.
-The program provides technical classes in water distribution, water treatment, wastewater collection, and wastewater treatment.
-The courses prepare students to upgrade their skills and/or prepare them for certification examinations from the California State Water Resource Control Board, the American Water Works Association, and the California Water Environment Association.
-The certificate program is designed to prepare students for entry level jobs in water treatment, water distribution, and wastewater reclamation industries.
-The associate of science degree graduates often work in city, county, or state agencies in positions such as plant operator, engineering technician, surface water manager, environmental laboratory coordinator, and industrial pre-treatment coordinator.
+The curriculum prepares students to enhance their skills and equips them for certification examinations from the California State Water Resource Control Board, the American Water Works Association, and the California Water Environment Association.
+The certificate program is tailored to prepare students for entry-level positions in water treatment, water distribution, and wastewater reclamation industries.

 Course List